la2050/archive/_projects/2016/the-place-building-an-infrastructure-of-support-for-emerging-artists-and-their-mentors.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  DSTL Arts & The PLACE, will establish & manage a centralized creative workspace that will act as a hub for training & resource development for volunteer mentors & teaching artists working within our respective mentorship programs for both at-risk youth (ages 16–24), & adult emerging artists & arts administrators, while also providing a fixed venue for our cultural events & arts programs in partnership with our affiliate organizations.
 project_impact: '["Social & emotional support","Cultural events","Rates of volunteerism"]'
 project_proposal_best_place: >-
   We'll rent a commercial space & build infrastructure for The Partnership for